 Matcha and Mental Health

-Chronic stress has been shown to aid in the development of depression, mood disorders and other stress-related diseases – such as adrenal fatigue.
+Chronic stress has been shown to aid in the development of depression, mood disorders and other stress-related diseases – such as mild adrenal insufficiency.
 The theanine present in matcha, enhanced by arginine 9the second most abundant amino acid in matcha, has been shown to reduce stress (Unno, K., et al., 2018).
 The combination of caffeine and theanine in Matcha has been shown to provide a positive cognitive effect (Giles, G.E., et al., 2017).
-A 2018 study from Japan has shown that 3 grams of good quality matcha daily in 500 ml of room temperature water can aid in suppressing anxiety, lower stress levels and aid int he prevention of adrenal fatigue.
+A 2018 study from Japan has shown that 3 grams of good quality matcha daily in 500 ml of room temperature water can aid in suppressing anxiety, lower stress levels and aid int he prevention of mild adrenal insufficiency.
 Thirty-two healthy 5th-year students from the University of Shizuoka, School of Pharmaceutical Sciences in Japan participated in the study.
 They were found to exhibit excitation the following morning, which was shown to aid in their stress recovery (Unno, K., et al., 2018).

 The combination of theanine and arginine aid in stress reduction, however high amounts of EGCG and caffeine contract their effect.
 True matcha will have a higher amino acid content and a lower level of the catechin EGCG.
 Although benefical for metabolism and improving weight loss, EGCG is not beneficial for reducing stress and balancing mood.
 EGC another catechin has a stress-reducing effect, however, it must be ten times higher than EGCG to be effective in Matcha for stress reduction.
 L-theanine, on the other hand, much be higher than caffeine for its stress-reducing benefit to be felt.
 In Japan, 42% of Matcha sold reduces stress levels as it has a much higher theanine and Arginine content, whereas overseas most Matcha sold contains higher levels of caffeine and lower levels of theanine and arginine (Unno, K., et al., 2018).